juicero-chief-juice-officer/nycitibike_data_pipeline/README.md

   - Compute Engine Instance: `sbh-nycitibike-pipeline-gceimg-image-usc1-p01-001`,
   - Cloud Storage Bucket: `sbh-nycitibike-pipeline-gcsdlb-rides-p01`,
   - *Exception:* Service Accounts: `prefect-sa1-[4-character hex]`, (Service accounts are in email form `[sa_name]@[proj_name].iam.gserviceaccount.com` so do not need those descriptors.)
-  - *Exception:* BigQuery Dataset: `gbqdwh_rides` (Datasets may be organized in various ways - by department, by source/stage/final, etc. All data sets are quereied within their GCP Project, so there is no need to include project info.)
+  - *Exception:* BigQuery Dataset: `gbqdwh_rides` (Datasets may be organized in various ways - by department, by source/stage/final, etc. All data sets are queried within their GCP Project, so there is no need to include project info.)
 - Prefect
   - Workspace: `[org]-[project]-[component]-[env]-pfct-ws` (`sbh-nycitibike-pipeline-p-pfct-ws`)
   - Block: `[org]-[project]-[component]-[env]-pfct-blk-[block-type]` (`sbh-nycitibike-pipeline-p-pfct-blk-gcp-cred`, `sbh-nycitibike-pipeline-p-pfct-blk-gcs-dlb`, etc.)
   - Scripts/Flows

-### Git
+### 0.b.
+Git
 https://github.com/github/gitignore/tree/main is a helpful resource for creating your .gitignore.

-### Apple Silicon
+### 0.c.
+Apple Silicon
 If you've recently upgraded from an Intel to an Apple Silicon mac, you may have some issues.
 Brief discussion [here](https://tktktkt.com).

-### Environment setup
+### 0.d.
+Environment setup

 We used conda to manage virtual environments and poetry to install packages, but this is not strictly necessary. (pip can install via requirements.txt; conda can install via environment.yml.)
 For poetry we create the `pyproject.toml` file.